-Note: Commas and semicolons are not permitted in file paths.
+Note: Commas are not permitted in file paths.

-For information on prediction data requirements, go to Requirements for production data on page 24.
+For information on prediction data requirements, go to Requirements for production data on page 21.

-- Minitab >° - 6.
-Select Copy.
+6. Select Copy.
 Add your API key and any data values you want to include, then submit to your terminal.
 Use a leading zero in decimal numbers less than 1.
 For instance, use 0.25, not .25.